BEAST-Fitting/beast/docs/beast_development.rst

 ==============================

 The commits to the ``beast`` repository can be visualized using `gource`.
-This creates a movie showing the time evolution of the code and who make the changes.
+This creates a movie showing the time evolution of the code and who made the changes.

 Version created 22 Jan 2018:  <http://stsci.edu/~kgordon/beast/beast_repo.mp4>